 2. Keeping Devices in the Bedroom

 Electronic devices have lights on them, very bright lights that can mess with sleep schedules and prevent healthy sleeping habits.
 A lit up room will cause sleep disturbances or make you want to do work or other things.Complete darkness will allow the brain to process melatonin, a chemical neurotransmitter that makes you tired and ready for sleep.
 The blue light exposure on your phone’s screen, for example, is enough to confuse the brain into thinking it’s daylight, which will make it difficult to stay asleep throughout the night.

 Electronics such as electrical toothbrushes, televisions, computers, a diffuser, and others should be in a position where they can’t be seen.

 3. Having a Messy Environment

-As we get older, it’s easy to hoard everything into a space.
+As we get older, it’s easy to hoard everything.
 Our closets, garages, or basements become a dumpster site.
 However, living in this way will derail your mental and physical health.
 You might not recognize how overwhelmed you’re feeling about having so much stuff.